The Collateral Source Rule in Delaware Car Accident Lawsuits

 Collateral Source & Future Medical Bills

-It is important to note that the collateral source rule applies to future medical treatment bills.
+It is important to note that the collateral source rule also applies to future medical treatment bills.
 In serious injury cases, it is common to plead and prove that the plaintiff will require future medical treatment.
 The value of the future medical treatment can be introduced into evidence.
 Even if the plaintiff receives Medicare or Medicaid, the collateral source rule does not apply to limit an award for future medical bills.

 For more information, visit the Delaware Auto Injury Law Library.